 Deliverables, such as high-level solution designs are not subject to extensive security reviews.

-It is assumed all that requirements will be completed within three (3) weeks of project commencement.
+It is assumed all that requirements gathering will be completed within three (3) weeks of project commencement.

 AWS will return or delete, at Customer’s direction, all Customer information and Customer Content provided pursuant to this SOW at the conclusion of this engagement supported by a confirmation email confirming this has been done